hzhang-7/AC215_InstaCap/README.md

                 ├── Pipfile.lock

 --------
-Note: The `persistant-folder` and `secrets` are folders that are in the local directory (not pushed to GitHub).
+**Note**: The `persistant-folder` and `secrets` are folders that are in the local directory (not pushed to GitHub).
 The `notebooks` folder contains code that is not part of any containers (e.g. EDA, reports, etc) and the `references` folder contains references.
 Currently, we have two `.ipynb` notebooks in our `notebooks` folder related to initial modeling experimentation (finetuning BLIP, creating/training our custom model).

 ## Project
-We develop an application for Instagram caption generation.
+We develop an application for personalized Instagram caption generation based on context from a given photo and a user specified tone.
 A user can upload a post they would like to caption along with a tone (e.g. quirky, funny, serious, happy, etc) for the caption.
 Our solution includes a robust pipeline with a backend API service and a frontend application implemented with React.
 Our user-facing application ties in various components from our previous milestones.

 A brief overview of our application is as so:
 1. User uploads an image